3 Biogrphies,-Mary Todd Lincoln,Clara Barton, Eleanor Roosevelt-Women's History Month

 Moving to Ohio and Getting Married

-Harriet and her family moved to Cincinnati, Ohio where her father became president of the Lane Theological Seminary.
+In 1832 Harriet and her family moved to Cincinnati, Ohio where her father became president of the Lane Theological Seminary.
 Harriet got another job teaching and began to write professionally.

 Harriet became close friends with Eliza and Calvin Stowe.
 Eliza became one of her closest friends, but soon became sick and died.
 After Eliza's death, Harriet and Calvin fell in love and married in 1836.
 They eventually had seven children together including four boys and three girls.